Nifilat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 FYI: The standard library provides a similar function: strspn.
 Run man strspn to learn more.

-[4-rev_array.c](./4-rev_array.c) - Write a function that reverses the content of an array of integers.
+[4-strpbrk.c](./4-strpbrk.c) - Write a function that searches a string for any of a set of bytes.

-- Prototype: void reverse_array(int \*a, int n);
+- Prototype: char *\_strpbrk(char *s, char \*accept);
-- Where n is the number of elements of the array
+- The \_strpbrk() function locates the first occurrence in the string s of any of the bytes in the string accept
+- Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

+FYI: The standard library provides a similar function: strpbrk.
+Run man strpbrk to learn more.

 [5-string_toupper.c](./5-string_toupper.c) - Write a function that changes all lowercase letters of a string to uppercase.